concluding its 70th season, North Orange County Community Concerts Association

 "The Inextinguishable Project"

 Monday, June 27, 2016, 7:30 PM

-NOCCC is honored to present "Chamber Music by Repressed Composers."
+NOCCC is honored to partner with Fullerton First United Methodist Church in presenting "Chamber Music by Repressed Composers."
 This unique musical performance is made possible by a Pacific Symphony music innovation grant to Cindy Ellis, who is a member of the Pacific Symphony and a Powell flute artist.
 You will hear the works of composers whose music has been underperformed or banned because of political circumstances, including Dutch composer Theo Smit Sibinga (1899-1958) and Czech composer Bohuslav Martinu (1890-1959).
 Their music was censored or destroyed by the Nazis in WWII.
 Martinu was also censored by post-war Communist governments.

-Ms. Ellis, pictured above, has invited an ensemble of first class musicians to join her for this performance including Timothy Landauer, cello; Bridget Dolkas, violin; and Michelle Temple, harp.
+Ms. Ellis has invited an ensemble of first class musicians to join her for this performance: Timothy Landauer, cello; Bridget Dolkas, violin; and Michelle Temple, harp.
 All are members of the Pacific Symphony.
 Playing with them will be noted Steinway pianist Robert Thies.